hossamzee/geoqassim/readme.md

 ## TODO - Major Changes

 - Fix many issues when viewing the website from the mobile.
-- Consider indexing the database tables.
-- Do the searching and indexing.
 - Check if there is any security issues when calling route.
 - Do the maillist/newsletter.